Scientific: Larrea tridentata (Synonyms: Covillea tridentata, Larrea divaricata, Zygophyllum tridentatum)

 Soil: Tolerant, but well drained.

-Watering: Creosote bush grows rapidly and becomes very large and gangly if given supplemental irrigation....so don't!
-Its use in the landscape in a sustainable fashion means to NOT water it.
-Though one may want to give it a "big drink of water" on rare occassions, it will grow slower and will ultimately maintain a more compact dense shape if not regularly irrigated.
+Some sage advice: For you urban 'environmental virtue signalers', creosote bush's use in the landscape as a 'sustainability fashion statement' means to NOT water it at all.
+Though one (like yours truly) may want to give it a "big drink of water" on rare occassions, it will grow slower and will ultimately maintain a more compact, dense shape if not regularly irrigated.

 Pruning: Trained horticulturists will lightly head back creosote bush to encourage a more rounded, yet still natural looking habit of growth.
 Creosote bush can also be rarely severely pruned to near ground level to rejuvenate vigor.
-More traditional 'red neck' (two bit haircuts for all) horticulturists, locally called 'hort clods, will frequently shear creosote bush so as to make it look like and conform to the quintessential Phoenix 'beer keg' plant form.
+More traditional 'red neck' (two bit haircuts for all) horticulturists, locally called 'Hort clods, will frequently shear creosote bush so as to make it look like and conform to the quintessential Phoenix 'beer keg' plant form.
 And you know what, creosote bush actually looks mod with a que ball look.

 Propagation: Seed, cutting.